junxit/us-congress-bills-115/metadata.md

 - 2017-05-22 — Placed on the Union Calendar, Calendar No. 86.
 - 2017-05-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-137.
 - 2017-05-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-137.
+- 2017-05-23 — Rules Committee Resolution H. Res.
+352 Reported to House.
+The resolution provides for one hour of general debate on H.R.
+1973 and H.R.
+1761.
+The resolution provides for proceedings during the period from May 26, 2017 through June 5, 2017.
+- 2017-05-24 — Rule H. Res.
+352 passed House.
+- 2017-05-25 — Amendment (A002) offered by Ms. Jackson Lee. (consideration: CR H4587-4590; text: CR H4587)
+- 2017-05-25 — Amendment failed by House: On agreeing to the Jackson Lee amendment (A002) Failed by the Yeas and Nays: 180 - 238 (Roll no. 283).
+- 2017-05-25 — Considered under the provisions of rule H. Res.
+352. (consideration: CR H4582-4590)
+- 2017-05-25 — DEBATE - Pursuant to the provisions of H. Res.
+352, the House proceeded with 10 minutes of debate on the Jackson Lee amendment No. 1.
+- 2017-05-25 — DEBATE - The House proceeded with one hour of debate on H.R.
+1761.
+- 2017-05-25 — House amendment not agreed to: On agreeing to the Jackson Lee amendment (A002) Failed by the Yeas and Nays: 180 - 238 (Roll no. 283).
+- 2017-05-25 — House amendment offered
+- 2017-05-25 — House amendment offered
+- 2017-05-25 — House amendment offered/reported by : Amendment (A002) offered by Ms. Jackson Lee.(consideration: CR H4587-4590; text: CR H4587)
+- 2017-05-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-25 — On agreeing to the Jackson Lee amendment (A002) Failed by the Yeas and Nays: 180 - 238 (Roll no. 283).
+- 2017-05-25 — On passage Passed by recorded vote: 368 - 51 (Roll no. 284). (text: CR H4582-4583)
+- 2017-05-25 — Passed/agreed to in House: On passage Passed by recorded vote: 368 - 51 (Roll no. 284).(text: CR H4582-4583)
+- 2017-05-25 — Roll call votes on amendments in House
+- 2017-05-25 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2017-05-25 — The resolution provides for one hour of general debate on H.R.
+1973 and H.R.
+1761.
+The resolution provides for proceedings during the period from May 26, 2017 through June 5, 2017.